-His worked has been supported extensively by Toyota, BMW, Honda, Ford Motor Company, Jaguar Land Rover, Subaru R & D, Volvo Cars, Denso, the Santos Family Foundation, the Insurance Institute for Highway Safety, AAA Foundation for Traffic Safety AARP, Monotype Imaging, The Hartford, Healthways, Johnson & Johnson, Shire Pharmaceuticals, and the United States Department of Transportation.
+His work has been supported by Toyota, BMW, Jaguar Land Rover, Honda, Ford Motor Company, Subaru R & D, Mazda, Volvo Cars, Denso, Panasonic Automotive, Delphi, Autoliv, Takata, Liberty Mutual, Agero, Google, Monotype Imaging, The Hartford, the Santos Family Foundation, the Insurance Institute for Highway Safety, AAA Foundation for Traffic Safety, AARP, Johnson & Johnson, Shire Pharmaceuticals, and the United States Department of Transportation.

 He is a graduate of the University of Rhode Island with a B.S. in Industrial Engineering, an M.S. in Manufacturing Engineering and a Ph.D. in Industrial and Manufacturing Engineering.